HamishClulee/more-art-than.science/front/src/views/posts/betterstyles.md

 It's a lot right?
 Don't use a framework, don't let juniors loose on CSS things without documentation and training and code reviews to back you up, read a 1000 word post and still don't feel super confident.
 Welcome to the party.
 It's complex.

-My patter whem it comes to this is two fold:
+My patter when it comes to this is two fold:
 - Don't underestimate how badly CSS can end up over time.
 Bundle size and abject developer frustration are things you really want to avoid if possible.
 - Try to think about this on a high level, things have changed dramatically over the last few years, we have a lot more tools at our disposal, try to use them to improve how you organise things.